 To understand the payment information we give you in this chapter, you need to know about the types of out-of-pocket costs you may pay for your covered services.
-The amount that you pay for a drug is called "cost-sharing" and there are three ways you may be asked to pay.
+The amount that you pay for a drug is called "cost sharing" and there are three ways you may be asked to pay.

-- The "deductible" is the amount you must pay for drugs before our plan begins to pay its share. - "Copayment" means that you pay a fixed amount each time you fill a prescription. - "Coinsurance" means that you pay a percent of the total cost of the drug each time you fill a prescription.
+- The "deductible" is the amount you must pay for drugs before our plan begins to pay its share. - "Copayment" means that you pay a fixed amount each time you fill a prescription.

+"Coinsurance" means that you pay a percent of the total cost of the drug each time you fill a prescription.

-SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug Section 2.1 What are the drug payment stages for HealthSun HealthAdvantage Plan members?
+SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug

+Section 2.1 What are the drug payment stages for HealthSun HealthAdvantage Plan (HMO) members?

-As shown in the table below, there are "drug payment stages" for your prescription drug coverage under HealthSun HealthAdvantage Plan.
+As shown in the table below, there are "drug payment stages" for your prescription drug coverage under HealthSun HealthAdvantage Plan (HMO).
 How much you pay for a drug depends on which of these stages you are in at the time you get a prescription filled or refilled.

-Yearly Deductible Stage Initial Coverage Stage Coverage Gap Stage Catastrophic Coverage Stage Because there is no deductible for the plan, this payment stage does not apply to you.
+Stage 1 Yearly Deductible Stage Stage 2 Stage 3 e Stage Initial Coverage Stage Coverage Gap Stage Stage 4 Catastrophic Coverage Stage Because there is no deductible for the plan, this payment stage does not apply to you.
 You begin in this stage when you fill your first prescription of the year.
 During this stage, the plan pays its share of the cost of your drugs and you pay your share of the cost.
 You stay in this stage until your year-to-date "total drug costs" (your payments plus any Part D plan's payments) total \$6,000.
 (Details are in Section 5 of this chapter.)
-For generic drugs in Tier 1 and Tier 2, you pay \$0.
-You also receive coverage for generic drugs outside of tiers 1 and 2.
-You pay no more than 25% of the cost for all other generic drugs and the plan pays the rest.
+For generic drugs, you pay \$0 for drugs in Tiers 1 and 2.
 For brand name drugs, you pay 25% of the price (plus a portion of the dispensing fee).
-You stay in this stage until your year-to-date "out-of-pocket costs" (your payments) reach a total of \$6,550.
+You stay in this stage until your year-to-date "out-of-pocket costs" (your payments) reach a total of \$7,050.
 This amount and rules for counting costs toward this amount have been set by Medicare.
 (Details are in Section 6 of this chapter.)
-During this stage, the plan will pay most of the cost of your drugs for the rest of the calendar year (through December 31, 2021).
-(Details are in Section 7 of this chapter.) /hat you pay for a drug o depends on which "drug paym ent stage" you are in when you get the drug
+During this stage, the plan will pay most of the cost of your drugs for the rest of the calendar year (through December 31, 2022).
+(Details are in Section 7 of this chapter.)